Welcome to HR by Design (HRbD)

 Leaders are expected to communicate effectively with people at all levels.
 They are expected to influence others, make decisions, lead happy and productive teams and produce successful outcomes for the business.

-Alternatively, if you have high-performing teams with great co-worker relationships, as the leader, you will be challenged to support them to stay on top of their game.
+Alternatively, if you have high-performing teams with strong co-worker relationships, you will be challenged, as the leader, to support them in staying on top of their game.
 Using great people skills to connect and engage people will see them flourish as a team, develop individually and stay engaged.

-Having great people skills enables leaders to communicate and connect with others more effectively.
-Ask yourself, ‘Do you understand your people, their drives and motivations, and are you able to understand their behaviours and interpret their reactions?
+Having a suite of great people skills enables leaders to communicate and connect with others more effectively.
+Ask yourself, ‘Do you understand your people, their drives and motivations?
+Are you able to understand their behaviours and interpret their reactions?
+How about recognising your impact on them?
 It’s about understanding how people tick!

 Momentum will assist you in developing great people skills and provide a pathway to greater self-understanding by providing opportunities to deepen your understanding of how you tick.